top of page

 CHARACTER WORKSOP - ANTAGONISTS

 Strong conflict can’t exist without a strong antagonist.
 Throughout this character workshop, we’ll discover how to create just that: a powerful yet relatable antagonist.
 As we craft our own antagonists, we’ll not only build characters, but we’ll explore literature, history, and our previous works.
 As the course is focused on the student’s character creation, highly individualized feedback and advice will be provided weekly along with the weekly grades.
-Prerequisite: Creating Living Characters.

 08.